 Those whose views are narrow-minded cannot be simply reasoned out of their biases; because it was not reason that caused their bias in the first place

 Findings suggest a large cause of human bias is caused by our egos - which I call Egoistic Bias.
 This is not to be confused with Egocentric Bias which simply addresses everyone's personal and legitimate points-of-view.
 An egoist, on the other hand, has little to no regard for the experiences, interests, beliefs, or attitudes of others - acting in ways that appear to be similar to many of the higher animals.
 These attitudes combine: conceit, lack of humility, greed, and even a lack of respect for people who possess different experiences than them.
-Egoistic Bias is such that it can entirely take control of a person's thought processes when one of the following is concerned: a strong belief in an idea, a need to influence or judge others, a need for affirmation, or even a fear their beliefs may be wrong.
+Egoistic Bias is such that it can entirely take control of a person's thought processes when one of the following is concerned: a strong belief in an idea, a need to influence or judge others, a need for affirmation, or and especially a fear their beliefs may be wrong.

 My observations regarding ego imply a prevailing mind-set or attitude.
 One or more of the following exist: my needs are likely more important than yours, my emotions are likely more authentic than yours, my ideas are likely more valuable than yours, my empathy is likely more sensitive than yours, my group of people are likely more knowledgeable than yours - and certainly my assumptions will be more correct than yours.
 The conviction of the chronic egoist is, therefore: you are biased, and I am not.
 And based upon their language many experts, researchers, and distinguished university professors do hold these beliefs.
 Egoistic attitudes certainly account for the verbal insults that flourish in so many discussions and debates.